MEDI-CAL EXPANSION: COVERING MORE CALIFORNIANS

 Dental care, vision services and speech therapy are generally available only to children and youths under age 21, but certain adults and pregnant women are also eligible for these services.
 Dental services will be available to all adults starting May, 2014.

-• For more information on dental services through Medi-Cal fee-for-service, please visit the Denti-Cal website at: http://www.denti-cal.ca.gov/.
+• For more information on dental services through Medi-Cal fee-for-service, please visit the Denti-Cal website at www.denti-cal.ca.gov.

 Many of these services are covered by Medi-Cal today, or will be added in 2014, and will be available for both current and new enrollees.

 The Medi-Cal expansion starting on January 1, 2014 will open the door for a few million more low income Californians under age 65 who are currently ineligible for coverage.
-To be eligible, your annual income must be lower than 138 percent of the federal poverty level (in 2013, that would mean an individual who earned less than $15,856).
+To be eligible, your annual income must be lower than 138 percent of the federal poverty level.

 The Medi-Cal expansion also allows coverage for parents who would lose coverage under current rules if their income slightly exceeds the federal poverty level.